adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	var myObj = Object.create(null, { a: 1 });

-Notice, the error is incorrectly supressed because the polyfill isn't checking for the format.
-You could argue that polyfill can be updated to handle this scenario.
-For now lets just note that the intelligent minds over at MDN didn't cover this and that more work needs to be done.
+Notice the error is incorrectly supressed because the polyfill isn't checking the format.
+You could argue that the polyfill could be updated to handle this scenario &mdash; for the moment let's note that the intelligent minds over at MDN didn't cover this and that more work needs to be done.

 For the last demonstration, type the following into the console: